Azure/ACE_Azure_ML/README.md

 # Introduction

-Welcome to the LearnAI training for Azure Machine Learning (AML) services, Azure Databricks (ADB), and Azure DevOps.
+Welcome to the LearnAI training for custom AI delivered as part of our Partner AI Airlifts.

-The material presented here is a deep-dive into how to use the above tools to solve real-world datascience scenarios, with the goal of creating, deploying and maintaining end-to-end solutions.
+The material presented here is a deep-dive which combine real-world data science scenarios with many different technologies including Azure Databricks (ADB), Azure Machine Learning (AML) Services and Azure DevOps, with the goal of creating, deploying and maintaining end-to-end data science and AI solutions.

-# Prerequisites
+# Use-Case / Scenario

-1. Knowledge of basic datascience, machine learning, and artificial intelligence concepts
-1. Moderate skills in coding with Python
-1. An Azure Subscription (unless provided to you)
+- The data scientist has been tasked to develop a predictive maintenance (PdM) solution for a large set of production machines on a manufacturing floor.

+- The data scientist was asked to create a PdM solution that is executed weekly, to develop a maintenance schedule for the next week.

+- Previous experience suggests that anomalies in the telemetry data collected on each machine are indicative of impending catastrophic failures.
+The data scientist was therefore asked to include anomaly detection in their solution.

+- The organization also asked for a real-time anomaly detection service, to enable immediate machine inspection before the beginning of the next maintenance cycle.

-# Getting Started
+# Agendas

-Depending on your specific interests, existing skills, and how much time you have available, you can choose between alternative [agendas](./agendas) for working with our content.
+Please go to [this page](agendas/README.md) to find alternative agendas for this content.

 # References